 - 1. The Healthy Greenwich Partnership has reviewed the needs assessment summarised above to ensure a good understanding across the partnership of the major drivers of poor health and avoidable early death for our residents.
 The priorities in this strategy relate to the things we will do together and working with our residents to address the risk and protective factors for these health outcomes. - 2.
-The Health and Wellbeing Board decided, at its December 2022 meeting, to adopt Mission 1 from the 'Our Greenwich' plan as the starting point for the strategy.
+The Health and Wellbeing Board decided, at its December 2022 meeting, to adopt Mission 1 from 'Our Greenwich' as the starting point for the strategy.
 Mission 1 states that "People's health supports them in living their best life" and is has the following objectives: - a.
 Unfair and avoidable differences in health and wellbeing are reduced - b.
-Fewer people are affected by poor mental health - c.
+Fewer people are affected by poor mental health

+- c.
 Everyone is more active - d.
 Everyone can access nutritious food - e.
 There are fewer people who experience poor health as a result of addiction or dependency - f.
 Health and care services support people to live fulfilling and independent lives and carers are supported

-The 'Our Greenwich' plan was developed through an extensive programme of engagement and consultation with residents, stakeholders and staff led by the Leader of the Council and Cabinet Members.
-It therefore reflects the things that local people and key stakeholders have identified as important to their lives, health and wellbeing being central to what they told us through this engagement.
+Our Greenwich was developed through an extensive programme of engagement and consultation with residents, stakeholders and staff led by the Leader of the Council and cabinet members.
+It therefore reflects the things that local people and key stakeholders have identified as important to their lives, health and wellbeing.

-- 3. The South East London ICS has developed strategic priorities covering all 6 boroughs across the sub-region, including Greenwich.
-These priorities were also developed through a programme of engagement and consultation with residents and stakeholders across all 6 boroughs.
-The priorities identified through this engagement have much in common with Mission 1 of the 'Our Greenwich' plan and are: - a.
-Prevention and wellbeing - Become better at preventing ill health and helping people in south east London to live healthier lives. - b.
-Ensuring a good start in life - Ensuring parents, children and families receive the most effective support before and during childbirth and in early years - c.
-Children and young people's mental health
+3. The South East London ICS has developed strategic priorities covering all six boroughs across the sub-region.
+These priorities were also developed through a programme of engagement and consultation with residents and stakeholders across all six boroughs.
+The priorities identified through this engagement have much in common with Mission 1 of 'Our Greenwich' and are:

+- a.
+Prevention and wellbeing: become better at preventing ill health and helping people in South East London to live healthier lives - b.
+Ensuring a good start in life:ensuring parents, children and families receive the most effective support before and during childbirth and in early years - c.
+Children and young people's mental health: ensuring that children and young people receive early and effective support for common mental health challenges

-- Ensuring that children and young people receive early and effective support for common mental health challenges. - d.
-Adults' mental health - Ensuring that adults in south east London receive early and effective support for common mental health challenges. - e.
-Primary care and people with long term conditions - Ensuring that people, including those with continuing health needs, can conveniently access high quality primary care services.
+- d.
+Adults' mental health: ensuring that adults in South East London receive early and effective support for common mental health challenges - e.
+Primary care and people with long term conditions: ensuring that people, including those with continuing health needs, can conveniently access high quality primary care services